Stevie Richards: Return to ECW (1997)

 After leaving WCW, Richards wrestled a handful of matches for ECW in December 1997, defeating Chris Chetti at Better Than Ever, before returning to the independent circuit, where he primarily competed in the northeastern United States.

 Independent circuit (1997–1999)

+In February 1997, Richards won the MEWF Heavyweight Championship, defeating Axl Rotten.
+He dropped the title to Disco Inferno two months later.

 In August 1998, Richards defeated Doug Gilbert to win the NWA National Heavyweight Championship.
 Gilbert regained the title in October 1998 at the NWA Anniversary Show.
 In November 1998, Richards joined Maryland Championship Wrestling, winning the MCW Tag Team Championship with Earl the Pearl in his debut match.
 The duo held the titles until February 1999.
 In April 1999, Richards won an eight-man tournament for the vacant NWA 2000 Heavyweight Championship.
 At the independent supercard Break the Barrier on May 15, 1999, Richards won the APWF Heavyweight Championship, which he held until August 1999.

 Richards planned on retiring from professional wrestling to study information technology at the Community College of Philadelphia.
 His plans changed when he was offered a contract with the World Wrestling Federation in mid-1999.